cloudify-cosmo/docs.getcloudify.org/content/cloudify_manager/architecture/security/certificates_overview.md

 ## Replacing certificates
-Replacement of the certificates may be required as a result of regulatory compliance demand, certificate expiration, or revocation due to security breach.
+Replacement of the certificates may be required as a result of regulatory compliance demand, certificate expiration, or revocation due to a security breach.
 Follow the procedure described in the [Replacing Certificates guide]({{< relref "cli/maint_cli/certificates.md#replacing-certificates" >}}) when certificates' replacement is required.